- Residence Halls

 Students are not permitted to possess, use or store firearms, ammunition or weapons of any type, including paintball guns, pellet guns, knives, decorative swords or other hunting equipment in the residence halls.
 University apartments students should consult their lease for firearms and weapon specifics.
 MUPD offers students the opportunity to store weapons that are used for recreational purposes in an off-campus location.

-The Marquette campus is smoke-free.
-Smoking, including the use of e-cigarettes, is not permitted in any section of the residence halls or university apartments, including student rooms.
+The Marquette campus is both tobacco and smoke-free.
+Smoking, including the use of e-cigarettes, or any tobacco products are not permitted in any section of the residence halls or university apartments, including student rooms.
 Smoking is also prohibited within 25 feet of a residence hall or apartment building entrance.
 E-cigarettes may be stored in a student room but may not be used until off campus property.